 Think you can't experience a taste of Kaikōura in 12 hours?
 We can prove you wrong.
-We’ve gathered a neat package of activities, delicious food, scenic spots and great entertainment that can all be squeezed within a 12 hour period in this seaside town.
+We’ve gathered a neat package of activities, delicious food, scenic spots, and great entertainment that can all be squeezed within a day trip to this seaside town.

 There’s no time to be wasted when new experiences await, so rise and shine with the sun – watching it pop up from behind the ocean it is not a bad way to start the day.

 Head over to this Beach Road eatery and begin the day by refuelling with some of the most interesting breakfast options on offer in Kaikōura.
 Meals are not done half-heartedly at Sime's and every dish on the menu has been given a twist that makes it stand out from the rest.
 Think your café favourites lifted up a notch with a bit of ingenuity in the kitchen, such as creamy parmesan mushroom medley on manuka sourdough finished with white truffle oil, or brioche french toast with pistachio cream, roasted pistachios with dulce de leche and seasonal fig. Top that off with coffee brewed to perfection with Peoples Coffee beans and you’ve got a pretty nice start to the day!

 The Kaikōura Peninsula Walkway has it all; ocean vibes, clifftop and mountain views, and of course an abundance of marine wildlife.
 You can drive to Point Kean car park and wander around the rocks in seal search mode or explore the range of shorter tracks from here.
 For those looking for more of a expedition, tackle the walk all the way from the town centre to South Bay (which takes just over three hours).